 Our 1,250 network partners – Soup kitchens, schools, pantries and shelters, work with us to serve thousands of people each day.
 Partners with proper storage facilities can order fresh produce from our daily menu.

-Our Pantry on the Go Program – 40% of the food distributed to underserved areas in Maryland through our Pantry on the Go program comes from our Farm to Food Bank network.
+Our Pantry on the Go Program – In fiscal year 2015, 48 percent of the food distributed to underserved areas in Maryland through our Pantry on the Go program came from our Farm to Food Bank network.

 Our FoodWorks program – Students in our culinary training program incorporate fresh produce into the meals they produce for hungry Marylanders.